predixdesignsystem/pds-search-api/README.md

 ### Develop dashboard

 The dashboard code is a static website served through Firebase.
 It is built using Polymer 2.0 as a JavaScript framework.
 The code is written in TypeScript and compiled to JavaScript before it is checked in.
-It relies on the [polymer-decorators](https://github.com/Polymer/polymer-decorators), which exposes decorators for writing Polymer 2.0 components.
-You should read up on the basic of [Typescript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) and glance at the [polymer-decorators](https://github.com/Polymer/polymer-decorators) before getting started.
-It is assumed you already have experience developing Polymer-based components and applications (if you don't take a look at the [Polymer docs](https://www.polymer-project.org/)).
+It relies on [polymer-decorators](https://github.com/Polymer/polymer-decorators), which exposes decorators for writing Polymer 2.0 components.
+You should read up on the basics of [Typescript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) and glance at [polymer-decorators](https://github.com/Polymer/polymer-decorators) before getting started.
+It is assumed you already have experience developing Polymer-based components and applications (if you don't, take a look at the [Polymer docs](https://www.polymer-project.org/)).

 **Start developing:**